Blog

 While you might think of someone as an independent contractor, local regulators may see them as full-time employees under local Indian law.
 This misclassification can lead to government fines, back pay and back taxes, damage to the company’s reputation, and even jail time.

-To determine if the person you want to hire is an independent contractor, you’ll need to review the Contract Labor Act and the differences between independent contractors and employees.
+To determine if the person you want to hire is an independent contractor, you’ll need to review the Contract Labor Act and the differences between independent contractors and employees

-In addition to classifying the independent contractor, it’s important to confirm that the person has the right to work in India.
 For example, while all Indian nationals have the right to work, foreign nationals residing in India may require a current employment visa before they can accept work — even if it’s remote work.

-Get to know the legal requirements.
+Get to Know the Legal Requirements.

 Once you’re sure you’re hiring an independent contractor (rather than an employee or freelancer), you’ll need to research the legal requirements for hiring independent contractors in India so that you can make provisions for them in the contract.